Thursday, May 21, 2026

 The latter part of the album departs a little bit from the tone it began with - a little less heavy-hitting on 'song'-ness, and is more experimental and noodle-y- perhaps hinting already that Oddleaf is not content without a little boundary-pushing playfulness.

 The flute work by Mathieu Rossi is refreshing.
-It's such an earthy and uplifting instrument- and is another link to a musical past of simpler ages (It reminds me more of Peter Gabriel with Genesis than Jethro Tull- but I don't know Tull too well yet.
+It's such an earthy and uplifting instrument- and it is another link to a musical past of simpler ages (It reminds me more of Peter Gabriel with Genesis than Jethro Tull- but I don't know Tull too well yet.
 Others can chime in on the comparison).

 Friday, June 7, 2024